 A major concern is what to do with donor kidneys with very a high KDPI (> 80%).
-In the US, the discard rate of these kidneys is approximately 50%.
-However, the allocation of kidneys with a KDPI higher than 80% in patients older than 60 years results in a lower patient mortality compared to patients who remain on the waiting list[88].
+In the United States, the discard rate of these kidneys is approximately 50%.
+However, the allocation of kidneys with a KDPI higher than 80% in patients older than 60 years results in lower patient mortality compared to patients who remain on the waiting list[88].
 Indeed, several kidneys with a KDPI higher than 80% are viable.
 A recent study[89] evaluated the 1-year eGFR and graft failure for kidneys transplanted with a KDPI higher than 80%.
-The discard of such kidneys had been decided with the help of a pre-Tx kidney biopsy, renal resistance and kidney injury biomarker levels.
+The discard of such kidneys had been decided with the help of a pre-Tx kidney biopsy, renal resistance, and kidney injury biomarker levels.
 The 1-year eGFR was low but satisfying.
 The authors request the use of new biological tools for a proper evaluation of these kidneys.

 An Italian multicenter study tried to reduce the discard rate of kidneys with a KDPI higher than 80% using pre-transplant kidney biopsy for these kidneys[90].
 The discard rate was reduced from 50% to 15%-37% according to the KDPI.
 The 1-year eGFR was lower for these marginal kidneys, but the graft survival was similar to that of standard kidneys.
 The study highlighted the utility of pre-transplant biopsy for kidneys with a very high KDPI.